Ezekiel bread dates back to biblical times. It is made of sprouted grains and legumes and is a good fiber, protein, and complex carbohydrate source.

 Unfortunately not!
-One slice of Ezekiel bread contains about 15 grams of total carbohydrate.
-So, if you are into a low-carb diet, you can incorporate Ezekiel Bread into your diet.
-However, if you are prone to celiac disease, it is unsuitable for consumption.
+One slice of Ezekiel bread contains about 15 grams of total carbohydrates.
+So, if you are on a low-carb diet, you can incorporate Ezekiel bread.
+However, it is unsuitable for consumption if you are prone to celiac disease.

 Though it still contains gluten, Ezekiel Bread is out of the question for people with celiac disease or strong gluten sensitivities.

-Ezekiel Bread can be a much healthier alternative to commercial bread if you are not on a carb-restricted diet and not sensitive to gluten.
+Ezekiel Bread can be a much healthier alternative to commercial bread if you are not on a carb-restricted diet and are not gluten-sensitive.